hmchen47/DataScience/ML/ML-Stanford/09-NNLearn.md

 ## Cost Function and Backpropagation

-### Cost
+### Cost Function

 #### Lecture Notes

 + Neural Network Introduction
   + One of the most powerful learning algorithm
-  + Learning algorithm for fittoing the derived parameters given a training set
+  + Learning algorithm for fitting the derived parameters given a training set

 + Neural Network (Classification)